ClickHouse Analytics

 Product and internal analytics

-Database speed does not solve governance
+ClickHouse speed does not solve application sprawl

 - Define named queries in TypeScript instead of scattering SQL strings